Manikonda1977/project-AWS-VPC-with-public-private-subnet-/AWS-project-procedure/README.md

 -	Number of Availability Zones - 2 (for High Availability)
 -	Number of Public Subnet - 2
 -	Number of Private Subnet - 2
--	Number of NAT Gate - 1 per AZ
+-	Number of NAT Gate - 1 per AZ (For masking of application IP addresses)
 -	VPC  endpoints  -  None (As Database is not required – 2 Tier Application)

 ![Screenshot (248)](https://github.com/TheMannu/project-AWS-VPC-with-public-private-subnet-/assets/84488161/f57da3d5-39ad-444c-82ab-d2a1bbbb4892)